mcnairsa/100-days-of-code/log.md

 Off to bed now but will be redesigning the (Codecademy) Responsive Club Website layout.

 **Thoughts:**
-Trying to stay off secreen for the last part of the day.
+Trying to stay off screen for the last part of the day.

 **Pay Forward:**
 1. @bgSebs on fCC Discord